Execution: srun

 - For

-which can be used to enumerate the names of the nodes within the allocation on which to run the tasks. - Because Slurm does not use the MPI plugin on Stampede2 and Frontera, the tasks launched by
+-Nand-ncommand-line options, the distribution of tasks is controlled by options such as-wwhich can be used to enumerate the names of the nodes within the allocation on which to run the tasks. - Because Slurm does not use the MPI plugin on Frontera and Stampede3, the tasks launched by

 - In general, the aggregated stdout and the aggregated stderr for all the tasks are redirected to